-- 1. We use Doubleknot for you to make payments: - 2.
-Enter your user ID (example: jsmith) and password - If you need help logging in: click "Need help logging on?" - 3.
-After you log on: under "Summary," locate "Upcoming Payments" - 4.
-Click: "Pay Now" to make payment for an individual registration - Click: "Pay All" to make payment for all registrations
+- 1. We use myGS for you to make payments - 2.
+Enter your email address (example: jsmith) and password - 3.
+After you log on click on "My Events" and your camp weeks should be listed - 4.
+Click: "Pay Now" to make payment for an individual registration